What is methane and what's its role in climate change? – DW – 08/30/2024

 Methane does sometimes come from non-human sources like wetlands.

-These habitats contain things like permafrost, which is frozen ground filled with carbon from animals and plants that have been dead for hundreds of thousands of years.
+These habitats contain things like permafrost, which is frozen ground that's also filled with carbon from animals and plants that have been dead for hundreds of thousands of years.

 As temperatures rise with global warming, wetland permafrost thaws.
 That unleashes carbon, previously locked in the ice, in the form of CO2 and methane.